 While enforcing State and Municipal law with the imposition of fines and incarceration in accordance with those laws when necessary, the Auburn Municipal Court attempts to balance the punitive effects of those sentences with numerous counseling and treatment programs.
 While the City Prosecutor initially makes the recommendation for acceptance into one of these programs, admittance is at the sole discretion of the presiding judge.

-For first time offenders primarily charged with drug and/or alcohol charges, the Municipal Court has an Education, Monitoring & Treatment Program which offers defendants a second chance, upon completion of certain stringent counseling and community service requirements.
+For first time offenders, the Municipal Court has an Education, Monitoring & Treatment Program which offers defendants a second chance, upon completion of certain stringent counseling and community service requirements.
 Defendants must complete a minimum of twenty-four (24) hours of drug or alcohol counseling (unless otherwise ordered) and attend a minimum of four (4) AA or NA meetings.
 In addition, community service hours will be ordered based upon the number and severity of the charged offense(s).
 There is also an application fee required, which ranges from $375 to $775, depending on the nature of the offense.